Binkoln/LightRasterWindow/README.md

 # LightRasterWindow
 Light multimedia library with pixel access screen space, spritesheet loading and rendering and wav audio files player.
-Created with mind of prototyping small games projects.
+Created with mind of prototyping small (pixelart)games projects.

 </br></br>
 ############   What LRW can:   ############</br>